Ledgestone/AIToolkit/README.md

 AIToolkit is a project that simplifies the creation of pipelines utilizing large language models.

 The core concept is the idea of an AITool.
 Every object in this library is AITool, and AITools can be connected together in just about any way.
-AITools can be grouped together as an AIProcess, which is also just an AITool.
+AITools can be grouped together as an Process, which is also just an AITool.

 Here is a table of some of the basic tools (a more comprehensive table is below)